Previous posts from this around-the-world trip:

 When it was time to board, we were bused to the plane.
 I was pleased to end my eight-hour layover in Abu Dhabi and very anxious to get to the Maldives.
 The flight would be in business class and take just less than four hours to cover the 1,882 miles between Abu Dhabi (AUH) and MLE.

-For short-haul international flights Ethiad has 16 Pearl Business Class seats on its A320-200 aircraft in a 2 – 2 configuration similar to first class on many A320s in US fleets.
-While the configuration is similar to US domestic A320s everything else is much nicer on Ethiad.
+For short-haul international flights Etihad has 16 Pearl Business Class seats on its A320-200 aircraft in a 2 – 2 configuration similar to first class on many A320s in US fleets.
+While the configuration is similar to US domestic A320s everything else is much nicer on Etihad.

 I had seat 2A, a window seat on the left side of the plane.
 The seat is 21 inches wide and has 49 inches of pitch to the seat in front.
 The seats are very roomy and comfortable.
 My only minor complaint was that the AVOD boxes allowed only minimal space for placing feet or personal items under the seat in front.